gschmutz/event-driven-microservices-workshop/09-vehicle-tracking-application/README.md

 ## Step 8 - Join with Driver ("static information")

+In this part of the workshop, we are joining the `driver` ksqlDB table with the `problematic_driving_s` ksqlDB stream to enrich it with valuable information.

 ![Alt Image Text](./images/use-case-step-8.png "Demo 1 - KsqlDB")

-Now with the ksqlDB table in place, let's join it with the `problematic_driving_s` ksqlDB stream to enrich it with driver information available in the `driver_t` table (first_name, last_name and availability):
+With the ksqlDB table in place, let's use join statement to enrich the `problematic_driving_s` ksqlDBit with information from the `driver_t` table (first_name, last_name and availability):

 ``` sql
 SELECT pd.driverId, d.first_name, d.last_name, d.available, pd.vehicleId, pd.routeId, pd.eventType